norwd/etc/.github/README.md

 #### `gpg: unsafe permissions on homedir '~/.config/gnupg'`

 This can happen because git doesn't clone the file permisions, other than the executable bit.
-To correct the error, the `~/.config/gnupg` needs to have read/write for only the owner.
+To correct the error, the `~/.config/gnupg` needs to have read/write[^gnupg-homedir] for only the owner:

 ```shell
 chown -R "$(whoami)" "$GNUPGHOME"